 Perhaps it wasn’t a mountain lion.
 It could have been just another deer with an upset tummy.
 A chipmunk with a bad case of intestinal gas.
 Bigfoot.
 To be honest, we never SAW the cat.
 We didn’t need to – we’ve both had enough pets to know exactly what cats growling at each other sound like, and we both know enough to not get between the cats fighting at the food dish.

 - Let someone know your general whereabouts, and let them know an expected return time.
 It won’t stop you from getting eaten or even let rescuers know where to find you, but at least it will point them in the right direction.

-- Buy a PRB – I’m thinking that we’ll end up with something like this ACR Terrafix.
+- Buy a PLB – I’m thinking that we’ll end up with something like an ACR Terrafix.
 Even if someone had known that we were headed to Pictured Rocks during the day, nobody would have known that we were stopping at any of the 3 sets of falls that we visited afterward, because they were all last-minute decisions.
 Since we were the only people at the falls, a half mile hike from the parking area which is in the absolute middle of nowhere, nobody would have even found what was left of our carcasses until the next day.

 - Buy walking sticks.
 Sharpen the tips!
 Any weapon is better than nothing.

 - Buy and carry pepper spray.
 Remember that you have it.
 This may be helpful in many situations, not just Bigfoot.

 - Research the area that you’re headed into, and be prepared for the terrain, animals, and any emergencies.